CarlosVerasteguii/GATI-C/refactor_plan/01-Refactoring-Rules.md

 ## 4. Naming & Casing Constitution

-This section is the absolute source of truth for all naming conventions.
-All code, identifiers, comments, commit messages, and docs are in English.
-UI copy is also in English for now.
-Spanish i18n may be added later (out of scope of this refactor).
+This section is the source of truth for naming conventions as implemented today.
+Code identifiers (variables, functions, types, etc.) are in English.
+User‑facing strings (API error messages, comments) may currently be in Spanish.
+English‑only UI copy and broader i18n are out of scope for this refactor.

 ### 4.1.
 TypeScript/JavaScript Code
 - Convention: `camelCase`